staticbg/Notification_System/README.md

              "+359888888193",
              "+359999999204"
          ]
-     } </code>
+     } </code><br>
-2. GET "/messages/{notificationId}"
+2. GET "/messages/{notificationId}"<br>
-   * Returns the notification message details for all messages of notification with the provided notification id
+   * Returns the notification message details for all messages of notification with the provided notification id<br>
-3. GET "/messages/unprocessed"
+3. GET "/messages/unprocessed"<br>
    * Returns all messages with status NEW or FAILED.
-Ignores SENT messages.
+Ignores SENT messages.<br>
-4. POST "/triggerNotificationSending"
+4. POST "/triggerNotificationSending"<br>
    * Triggers the actual notification sending in the Notification Sending System.
 Usually called by the Trigger notification sending cronjob.
 Ideally would not be accessible from external networks.